Columbia Graphophone Company: Phaseout of label by EMI and trade mark transfer

-EMI decided to reserve the HMV label for classical repertoire and had transferred HMV's remaining pop acts to Columbia and Parlophone by 1967.
+EMI decided to reserve the His Master's Voice label for classical repertoire and had transferred His Master's Voice's remaining pop acts to Columbia and Parlophone by 1967.
 EMI began to replace the Columbia label with the eponymous EMI Records in January 1973.
 The last Columbia single was issued in 1989.
 EMI sold its remaining interest in the Columbia name in 1990 to Sony Music Entertainment (formerly CBS Records Group), which already owned Columbia Records in the U.S. and Canada.
 The formal reassignment of British registered trade marks from EMI, including the "magic notes" logo, took place in 1993.

 For the Columbia Records trade mark in the UK and elsewhere, Sony Music now prefers the "walking eye" logo previously used by the old CBS Records, which is based on the Columbia Records logo introduced in the US and Canada in 1955.
 However, the "magic notes" logo is occasionally used, usually to give a 'retro' feel (such as on the 2016 vinyl reissues of Pink Floyd's Piper at the Gates of Dawn and A Saucerful of Secrets, and on Bob Dylan's Time Out of Mind).

 The Columbia name was still on some EMI releases between 1973 and 1990 (such as Baltimora's "Tarzan Boy" in 1985, Jeanne Mas and the 1987 Kiki Dee album Angel Eyes), but it had ceased acting as a fully functioning label.

 In Australia and Germany, EMI continued using the Columbia label throughout the 1970s and to at least 1980, but added the EMI label in 1973.

 Current ownership

 Through its ownership of the former Columbia/EMI catalogue, Parlophone Records' new owner Warner Music Group assumed Columbia's artist roster and catalogue.
 New reissues bear the Parlophone imprint.
-Columbia's reissues, and by extension, those from HMV's popular genres, are distributed by WMG's Rhino Entertainment in the United States.
+Columbia's reissues, and by extension, those from His Master's Voice's popular genres, are distributed by WMG's Rhino Entertainment in the United States.

 The Australian and New Zealand EMI Columbia catalogues, including recordings by John Farnham, who went by Johnny during his time with the label, were ceded to Universal Music Australia's imprint, EMI Recorded Music Australia, and Universal Music New Zealand respectively.